Cuban crow

+The Cuban crow (Corvus nasicus) is a crow species native to the northern Caribbean.

+Taxonomy

+Two other Caribbean crow species, the white-necked crow (C. leucognaphalus) of Hispaniola and the Jamaican crow (C. jamaicensis), appear to be very closely related to it, sharing several key morphological features.
+The ancestor of the fourth and fifth species from this region, the Hispaniolan (C. palmarum) and Cuban palm crows (C. minutus), would appear to be a later arrival (at least in evolutionary terms); both species show more similarities to the fish crow (C. ossifragus) of mainland North America and two Mexican species.
+This is despite C. minutus being sympatric with C. nasicus on Cuba, indicating two distinct arrivals of crows onto the island, and a resulting niche differentiation, similar to C. leucognaphalus and C. palmarum on Hispaniola.

 Description

 A stocky, medium-sized (40–42 cm in length) forest crow, the bill of this species is long and deep with a gentle curve towards the tip giving a large headed profile.
 The nasal bristles sweep forward then upward and frequently reveal the nostrils which are hidden in almost all other members of the genus Corvus.
 There is a patch of dark grey bare skin behind the browinsh-red eye and at the base of the lower mandible.
 The black plumage has a bluish-purple gloss in good light.
 The bill, legs and feet are black.